American-Soviet Peace Walks: 1988 Washington D.C. to Santa Monica and San Francisco

 In June–July 1988, The American Soviet Peace Walk (ASPW) sponsored by the International Peace Walk, Inc. (IPW), organized and sponsored 230 Soviets citizens and 200 Americans from all walks of life.
 They started their travels from Washington, D.C. went on to Santa Monica, CA and continued on to San Francisco, to experience the America way of life.

 On July 16, 1988, the final concert was organized and produced by Summer of Love Productions Producers, Ron Frazier and Bill McCarthy, who had hosted the previous June concert event for the marchers in Los Angeles.

-On July 16, 1988, the American Soviet Peace Walk concert finale event happened at the Band Shell in San Francisco's Golden Gate Park with an estimated public attendance of 25,000 plus.
-The Producers give many thanks to all participants, the volunteers, and performing friends of the Summer of Love 20th Anniversary 1987 series that benefited the San Francisco Food Bank and ran through to the Concert of July 16, 1988.
+On July 16, 1988, the American Soviet Peace Walk concert finale happened at the Band Shell in San Francisco's Golden Gate Park with an estimated public attendance of more than 25,000.
+The Producers gave many thanks to all participants, the volunteers, and performing friends of the Summer of Love 20th Anniversary 1987 series.
+They benefited the San Francisco Food Bank and ran through to the Concert of July 16, 1988.

-Congratulations are given to both the American and Soviet Performing Artists of the "American Soviet Peace Walk Concert".
-Participants and performances achieved the results as Change Makers that has advanced the cause for Peace and People-to-People Awareness.
-Artists' performances in concerts that achieve Global attention are needed as an ongoing effort to sustain awareness of and for Peace.
+Congratulations were given to both the American and Soviet Performing Artists of the "American Soviet Peace Walk Concert".
+Participants and performances achieved the results as Change Makers that had advanced the cause for Peace and People-to-People Awareness.
+Artists' performances in concerts with Global attention were needed as an ongoing effort to sustain awareness of and for Peace.

 Special Thanks go to; Susan Ramser, Producers Assistant who hosted the Soviet Artists on their arrival to San Francisco with the help of a Cadillac mini-fleet, Arthur Meyer, artistic director, and to Pete Sears of the original Jefferson Starship who assisted in the musical coordination and inviting cause-aware musician friends to participate.
 He organized the final musical portion of the show, as well as playing piano with each act.
 The Crowd was pleased by Mr. Jerry Garcia helped to promote the event, Pete Sears was responsible for Jerry's appearance.
 The Recreation and Parks Department prohibited advertising because they were concerned about fans camping and overcrowding, and so the concert happened without mainstream advertisement.
 But with the assisted word of mouth promotion, and one free newspaper paragraph event notice and the 1988 finale Poster presented 3 days out, all led to the success of the event.